SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - Why are you in such a hurry?
 - The journey to Shanghai took many hours, but it was an unforgettable experience.
 - On the train, they met a Chinese professor who spoke English.
+- Harry loves to travel and he has traveled to many countries.

+# Festival
+- New Year's Day
+- Spring Festival
+- Easter
+- National Day
+- Halloween
+- Mid-Autumn Festival
+- Christmas
+- Dragon Boat Festival
+- Easter is a religious festival.

 ## driving
 - You were going well above the speed limit.